- Written by Dr.Mehmet Demircioglu

 Drowsiness and safety matter during the first nights.
 If nausea is present, adding sedating medicine without advice can make you harder to assess.

-These 5 slides keep nausea after FUE focused on hydration, medicine reaction, food intake, warning signs, and when to contact the clinic.
+These 5 slides keep nausea after FUE focused on hydration, medicine reactions, food intake, warning signs, and when to contact the clinic.
 Swipe sideways, use the arrows, or choose a number below the image.

 Start with the basic timeline.
 Tell me when nausea started, whether vomiting happened, what fluids stayed down, when you last urinated, what you ate, and whether you have a measured temperature.